Please note due to the exceptionally high volume of orders we are receiving dispatch will be within 5 working days

 As a small coffee business we choose to spend our money with smaller coffee producer groups where we can have more impact.
 Our buying relationships are centred around taking the commodity out of the transaction.
 Our approach is grounded in reality and value addition is a focus of any trip we complete ensuring that we are listening and learning at all times whilst spending enough time with producing partners to truly grasp their day to day challenges.
 Where possible, we dedicate time to running sensory workshops and training sessions when completing trips to coffee origins – this way of working has proved effective in granting producers access to more of the supply chain to accurately value what they are growing and to take pride in their business activities.
 Producer agency is important to us and the opportunity to have that dialogue is the reason we do what we do.

 We believe in the way that we work with producers and feel coffee is a real opportunity when the driver is quality.
 If you are interested in hearing more of our stories about the producers we work with then get in touch, we really would be delighted to talk with you.

-The following blogs may also assist with explaining how the coffee supply chain works and what it really takes to be ethical in your coffee purchases:
+The following blog expresses our views of what it really takes to be truly ethical in your coffee purchases: